20 Signature Boston Foods You Have to Try

 10. Frappes at Toscanini’s

 After reading about all of these salty, savory dishes, you’re probably already craving something sweet.
-One of the most notorious Boston foods is the frappe.
+One of the most notorious foods in Boston is the frappe.
 A frappe is essentially a milkshake topped with ice cream.
 It is one of those Boston foods that’s a go-to indulgence as a summer day treat.

 There are many places to get a frappe in Boston, and the Boston Burger Company sports an overwhelming list of “freak frappes,” which are frappes made with outrageous flavors and toppings, including a strawberry shortcake-topped frappe.
 However, a traditional spot where you can’t go wrong is Toscanini’s.
 Here, the frappes are ultra-thick, creamy and delicious.